rdatatable-community/The-Raft/posts/2025-05-08-memory_R-jangorecki/memory-R.md

 ## Memory benchmark using `bench`

-Next we will use the most popular, at present, package for profiling memory `bench`:
+Next, we will use the currently most popular package for profiling memory, `bench`:

 ```sh
 Rscript -e 'source("memtest.R"); bench::mark(funx(x, r_alloc=TRUE))'